hemanth-kotagiri/jntuh-results/README.md

 A place where you can get result(s) of all semesters, and regulations.
 All that you need is your hallticket to fetch the results along with the SGPA for that specific exam.
-Along with fetching result a single hallticket, you can also fetch results of students given a **_specific, valid range_** of hallticket numbers.
+Along with fetching result of a single hallticket, you can also fetch results of students given a **_specific, valid range_** of hallticket numbers.
 This feature of the website also provides you with basic statistics such as overall pass to failure percentages and subject wise mean total marks.